Is the digital transformation harming our climate?

 On the other hand, digital technologies have also made our lives a lot more sustainable in many ways – especially in the business world.
 For instance, today we can often hold business meetings by video conference instead of traveling by car, train or airplane to attend them.
 In addition, the digital transformation has made the paperless office possible.
 It is hard to imagine how many trees would have to be cut down to print out the documents on all computers in the world.

 Above all, the use of artificial intelligence (AI) has tremendous potential to further reduce industry's ecological footprint in the future.
 For example, AI enables a more sustainable use of resources through foresighted production.
-At Merck, KGaA, Darmstadt, Germany, our Performance Materials business sector is planning a new, smart production unit for liquid crystal and OLED materials.
+At Merck KGaA, Darmstadt, Germany, our Electronics business sector is planning a new, smart production unit for liquid crystal and OLED materials.
 The new unit will consist of more than 20 modules that can be individually connected to one another, depending on the production requirement.
 By optimizing process control, we’ll reduce the material requirement at constant production volumes.

 A double duty